-Difficulty, misfortune, hard times, disaster, suffering.
+The difficulty, misfortune, hard times, disaster, and suffering.
 These words are all synonyms for adversity.
 And while it might seem impossible, there are ways to overcome difficult situations.

-In the Family Entertainment Industry, adversity could mean a number of things.
+In the Family Entertainment Industry, adversity could mean several things.
 You might have a competitor pop up across the street, resulting in hard times financially as customers flock to a new shiny facility.
-You could potentially experience an electrical fire that causes the complete disaster of your facility.
+You could potentially experience an electrical fire that causes a complete disaster in your facility.
 Or, you might encounter a pandemic—causing difficulties in every conceivable way.

 Whatever the scenario, encountering adversity is simply a fact of life.
 We live in an ever-changing world, and it can often feel like we have no control over it!

 But the beauty of adversity is that there is an element that we do have control over how we respond to it!
 We get to choose what to do, how to act, and how to move forward when we’re faced with difficulty.

 As you face adversity in your life or business, have confidence that you can overcome difficult situations.
 It is possible!
 The first step is arming yourself with tools to help you.

 In this article, we’ll discuss four ways to overcome difficult situations when they occur in your life or business.

 *Bonus tip: there is a fifth way!
 Find out how to adapt to change.

 - Plan Ahead

 - Work with a Coach or Mentor